 The Romanian deadlift’s exact origins and original execution are points of contention.
 It certainly originated when Nicu Vlad of Romania and his coach, Dragomir Cioroslan, were in the US in 1990 for the Goodwill Games.
 Vlad was performing an exercise that hadn’t been seen before, and someone (Jim Schmitz at the Sports Palace or one of the lifters at the Olympic Training center, possibly both at separate times) suggested the exercise be called the Romanian deadlift when Cioroslan said they didn’t have a name for it.

-The Romanian deadlift strengthens the back arch along with the glutes and hamstrings, but places somewhat less emphasis on the hamstrings because the knees remain bent throughout.
-Because of this bend, it can also be used as a way to reinforce the knee movement under the bar as occurs in the snatch and clean pulls.
+The Romanian deadlift strengthens isometric back extension along with the glutes and hamstrings.
 It also strengthens the lats and shoulders because of the effort to keep the bar close to the legs with the shoulders in front of the bar.
 It’s used to support stronger pulling for the snatch and clean.

-The Romanian deadlift can be done with a snatch grip and with more bend in the knees to be able to handle more weight for increased back arch strengthening.
-It can also be done without lifting straps for more grip strength work.
+The Romanian deadlift can be done with a snatch grip, or without lifting straps (or hook grip) for more grip strength work.